 - Should I buy it?

-To find out how well each pressure washer cleans we wash a one-metre square patch of several different types of surface including concrete, block paving, paving slabs, stone walls and softwood decking.
+To find out how well each pressure washer cleans we wash a one-metre square patch of several different types of surface including concrete, block paving, paving slabs, and softwood decking.
 The surfaces are consistently and heavily soiled to provide a fair comparison between models, and we use the main lance and fan nozzle to clean them.

-We measure how long it takes and rate how clean the surfaces are and look for any signs that the pressure washer has damaged the surface, or material between slabs and paving blocks during cleaning.
+We measure how long it takes and rate how clean the surfaces are.
+We also look for any signs that the pressure washer has damaged the surface, or material between slabs and paving blocks during cleaning.

 We're looking for surfaces that are completely clean, with no traces of dirt, stains, algae or lichen left behind.
 Washers are rated lower if they leave traces of moss or weeds between slabs, or dirt in the grooves of decking.